 I have a new hero, and his name is Jeffrey Steingarten.

-I've been reading Mr. Steingarten's first book, The Man Who Ate Everything, which I enjoy immensely for its wit, appreciation of good food, and persistence in pursuing the capital-T Truth as it applies to eating.
+The Man Who Ate Everything, which I enjoy immensely for its wit, appreciation of good food, and persistence in pursuing the capital-T Truth as it applies to eating.
 I don't always agree with his conclusions, but the rigor with which he tests commonly held food beliefs and the sheer extent of the crazy stuff he's willing to put himself through to find that elusive best way to make something truly impress me.

 In fact, you can call me inspired.

-As the introduction to his book relates, Mr. Steingarten was a Harvard-educated lawyer until 1989, when he became the food critic for Vogue magazine.
+Vogue magazine.
 Like a good perfectionist, he worried that he couldn't properly uphold the responsibilities of his new job because he, like most of us, favored certain foods and didn't like others.
 To him, a food critic who doesn't appreciate all foods is like "an art critic who detests the color yellow."
 So he put his methodical lawyerly skills to work and designed a program to eliminate all his food prejudices.
 Within six months, he had taught himself to like or at least appreciate almost everything on his "most yucky" list, including kimchi (a Korean dish like a fermented spicy sauerkraut), anchovies, clams, lard, and Greek food.

 Now as you can tell from the name, Auntie Fatcat is not the sort of person who needs to eat more.
 I already gladly eat more different foods than most people I know.
 I have only one serious food allergy to hold me back, and am not burdened with the ability to stay on any sort of healthy diet that bans particular foods.
 My husband's favorite neighborhood restaurant is the one that only offers six things, because he knows even I can decide what to order in less than ten minutes.
 Usually.